List of tallest buildings in New York City: Beyond Manhattan

-In the 21st century, development of skyscrapers became more common in boroughs other than Manhattan.
+In the 21st century, skyscrapers became more common in boroughs outside Manhattan.
 After the completion of the Williamsburgh Savings Bank Tower in Brooklyn in 1929, the building remained the tallest building in the borough for 80 years.
 However, since the late 2000s, a growing number of residential high-rises have been built in Downtown Brooklyn, which has since formed a significant high-rise skyline of its own.
-As of 2025, Brooklyn is home to 17 skyscrapers taller than 492 feet (150 m).
-The tallest, the Brooklyn Tower, was completed in 2022 at 1,066 feet (325 m); it is the first and only supertall skyscraper in the city outside of Manhattan.
+As of 2026, Brooklyn is home to 17 skyscrapers taller than 492 ft.
+The tallest, the Brooklyn Tower, was completed in 2022 at 1066 ft; it is the first and only supertall skyscraper in the city outside of Manhattan.

-The neighborhood of Long Island City (LIC), in Queens, also developed a skyline due to construction during the 2010s.
-One Court Square, an office building built in 1990, was the only skyscraper in Queens for over a decade, until the addition of residential high-rises in the late 2000s; the borough now has 14 skyscrapers taller than 492 feet (150 m).
-The tallest, The Orchard, is topped out and will be complete in 2016.
+The neighborhood of Long Island City (LIC), in Queens, also developed a skyline during the 2010s.
+One Court Square, an office building built in 1990, was the only skyscraper in Queens for over a decade, until the addition of residential high-rises in the late 2000s; the borough now has 16 skyscrapers taller than 492 ft.
+The tallest, The Orchard, has been topped out and completed in 2025.
 Residential skyscrapers have also been built on the waterfront of East River in Brooklyn and Queens since the late 2010s, particularly in the Williamsburg, Greenpoint, and Hunters Point neighborhoods.
 On a lesser scale, high-rises developments have become more common in the areas of Flushing, Gowanus, Jamaica, and South Bronx.

 Although not located in New York City, the neighborhood of Exchange Place in Jersey City has seen a similar boom in tall buildings since the 2000s.
 More recently, in the 2020s, the area of Journal Square has also seen an influx in skyscrapers.